ianxm/tracker/doc/readme.txt

 installation
 ------------

-the easiest way to install is probably to install haxe and haxelib, then run:
+the easiest way to install is probably to install haxe, then run:

   > haxelib install tracker